 Protect your site

-Site preparation is an essential step to the success of your painting work.
+Centennial painters believes that site preparation is an essential step to the success of your painting work.
 A pot overturned on a carpet, splashes on an old piece of furniture: watch out for damage!
 To avoid any problem, do not forget to protect your site properly.
 To do this, empty the part to be repainted entirely if possible or conscientiously protect each piece of furniture (not forgetting switches, sockets, and plinths).
 Finally, remove the curtains and other paintings and protect your floor with a tarpaulin fixed to the floor with double-sided adhesive.

 Prepare your support